Get started

 tailscale ip -4

-Use your subnet routes from other machines
+Use your subnet routes from other devices

-Clients on Android, iOS, macOS, tvOS, and Windows automatically pick up your new subnet routes.
+Android, iOS, macOS, tvOS, and Windows automatically pick up your new subnet routes.

 sudo tailscale up --accept-routes